UAlbertaALTLab/morphodict/docs/developers-guide.md

 Installing for the first time
 -----------------------------

-Clone the repo and `cd` into it, as usual.
+Clone the repo and `cd` into it, as usual:

     git clone https://github.com/UAlbertaALTLab/morphodict.git
     cd morphodict